TeamLofi/LofiMusicBot/README.md

 ### 🤝 Contributing

-We welcome contributions to the Aviax Music Bot project.
+We welcome contributions to the Lofi Music Bot project.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch with a meaningful name.